awsdocs/iam-user-guide/doc_source/id_credentials_mfa_lost-or-broken.md

 1. After you verify your phone number, you can sign in to your account by choosing **Sign in to the console**\.

+1. The next step varies depending on the type of MFA you are using:
+   + For a virtual MFA device, remove the account from your device\.
+Then go to the [AWS Security Credentials](https://console.aws.amazon.com/iam/home?#security_credential) page and delete the old MFA virtual device entity before you create a new one\.
+   + For a U2F security key, go to the [AWS Security Credentials](https://console.aws.amazon.com/iam/home?#security_credential) page and deactivate the old U2F key before enabling a new one\.
-1. If you are using a hardware MFA device, contact the third\-party provider for help fixing or replacing the device\.
+   + For a hardware MFA device, contact the third\-party provider for help fixing or replacing the device\.
 You can continue to sign in using alternative factors of authentication until you receive your new device\.
-After you have the new physical MFA device, go to the [AWS Security Credentials](https://console.aws.amazon.com/iam/home?#security_credential) page and delete the old MFA hardware device entity before you create a new one\.
+After you have the new hardware MFA device, go to the [AWS Security Credentials](https://console.aws.amazon.com/iam/home?#security_credential) page and delete the old MFA hardware device entity before you create a new one\.

-   If you are using a virtual MFA device, remove the account from your device\.
-Then go to the [AWS Security Credentials](https://console.aws.amazon.com/iam/home?#security_credential) page and delete the old MFA virtual device entity before you create a new one\.
+**Note**
+You don't have to replace a lost or stolen MFA device with the same type of device\.
+For example, if you break your U2F security key and order a new one, you can use virtual MFA or a hardware MFA device until you receive a new U2F security key\.

 1. If your MFA device is missing or stolen, also [change your AWS password](id_credentials_passwords_change-root.md) in case an attacker has stolen the authentication device and might also have your current password\.